Free express shipping on all orders over $100*

-We’re constantly looking for new ways to minimise the effect we have on the environment.
-This year we’ve undertaken a huge review of our current packaging and started taking many other steps towards sustainability throughout our business.
-Along the way we’ve been inspired by iconic kiwi brands like EcoStore to make the change to Sugarcane Plastic and help reduce our carbon footprint.
+We’re constantly looking for new ways to minimise the effect we have on the environment, and in 2020, we spent many months researching more sustainable packaging options.
+We were inspired by iconic kiwi brands like EcoStore to make the change to sugarcane plastic and help reduce our carbon footprint.

 Most plastic is made from non-renewable raw materials such as oil or natural gas.
 The extraction of these materials, along with the process of converting it into plastic, releases carbon into the atmosphere which adds to climate change.

 The sugarcane used for our pottles is sustainably and ethically sourced from Brazil as a byproduct of the sugarcane industry where it’s milled and transformed into sugarcane ethanol which is then used to create Sugarcane Plastic.
 The processing facilities that make sugarcane ethanol operate almost exclusively on energy that comes from sugarcane by-products, and any surplus energy is sent to the grid.
-Even better, every metric tonne of Sugarcane Plastic captures 3.09 metric tonnes of CO2!
-The Sugarcane Plastic is sent in bulk to our packaging manufacturer in Auckland where it’s molded into our I’m Green™Pottles.
+The Sugarcane Plastic is sent in bulk to our packaging manufacturer in Auckland where it’s molded into our I’m Green™ Pottles.

 Whilst our I’m Green™Pottles may be made from 100% sugarcane, the plastic behaves and performs in exactly the same way as our old packaging: it’s sturdy, food-safe, totally recyclable and is still classed as #2 HDPE plastic plastic, unlike some other types of bio-based plastic.
 Although nearly all councils accept #2 HDPE for recycling, we know that about 40% of all collected plastic still ends up in landfill.
 This is why we choose to partner with TerraCycle to guarantee that our packaging can always be recycled in a zero-landfill recycling programme - including our new I’m Green™ Pottles.
 You can read more about our TerraCycle scheme byclicking here.

-Why we’ve chosen to stick with plastic (hear us out!)
+Why we chose to stick with plastic (hear us out!)

 We know, we know.
 Plastic has a bad rap.
 However, it’s not quite the bad boy of the packaging world that it’s made out to be...